doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Learned about ensemble methods in machine learning.
 Got an understanding on how they work to improve classification, decrease bias and variance , and improve generalization in the model.

 **Thoughts** : Tried a few Sklearn ensembling models , namely Bagging, Boosting, Adaboost and XGBoost into known data to see their working.

+# 100 Days Of Code - Log

+### Day 94: August 28, 2020

+**Today's Progress**: Learned about Anomaly detection today.Used the Gaussian probability density for it.
+Tried developing and implementing an anomaly detection algorithm and observed it's working.

+**Thoughts** : Still have a lot of weakness in the Maths involved, something that can be improved only be revision and  implementation.